khuynh92/chewsit-server/README.md

 **Output**

 all users in the database.
+Information listed is limited

 #### `GET /api/v1/profiles/id/:id`